zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 A secure application role is a special Oracle Database role that can be enabled based on the evaluation of an Oracle Database Vault rule set.

-To augment these components, Oracle Database Vault provides a set of PL/SQL interfaces and packages.
+Oracle Database Vault provides a set of PL/SQL interfaces and packages that let you configure these components.
 In general, the first step you take is to create a realm composed of the database schemas or database objects that you want to secure.
-You can further secure the realm by creating rules, command rules, factors, identities, rule sets, and secure application roles.
+You can further secure your database by creating rules, rule sets, command rules, factors, identities, and secure application roles.
 In addition, you can run reports on the activities these components monitor and protect.

 ### **Benefits of using Database Vault**
-- Addresses compliance regulations to security awareness
+- Addresses compliance regulations to minimize access to data
-- Protects privileged user accounts from many security breaches and data steal, both external and internal
+- Protects data against misused or compromised privileged user accounts
-- Helps you design flexible security policies for your database
+- Design and enforce flexible security policies for your database
-- Addresses Database consolidation and cloud environments concerns to reduce cost and reduce exposure sensitive application data to those without a true need-to-know
+- Addresses Database consolidation and cloud environments concerns to reduce cost and reduce exposure sensitive application data by those without a true need-to-know
-- Works in a Multitenant Environment increasing security for consolidation
+- Protect access to your sensitive data by creating a trusted path (see more by performing the [Full Database Vault lab](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=682&clear=180&session=4531599220675))

 ## Want to Learn More?
 Technical Documentation: